Perry1231/AlbertAgent/README.md

 ## License

-This project is intended for educational, research, and experimental purposes.

-Add an appropriate license before publishing the repository.
+this project is under MIT License